-New rules: Only some deer parts can be brought into Michigan
+New rules: Some deer parts can be brought into Mich.

 Lansing — If you’re a hunter who shoots deer or related animals in other states, be advised that there are new rules about bringing their parts into Michigan.